rhemaMarneni/Web-Domains-Shopping-Cart/README.md

 ## Deployment

 This project is deployed on Vercel.
-[Link]
+[Link](https://web-domains-shopping-cart.vercel.app/)

 ## Future Work

 - Being able to edit existing domains
-- A progress bar to show how "ready" or "full" the cart is for purchase
+- A progress bar (or any visual component) to show how "ready" or "full" the cart is for purchase